AJ Johnson (basketball): Milwaukee Bucks (2024–2025)

-Washington Wizards (2025–present)
+Washington Wizards (2025–2026)

-On February 6, 2025, Johnson was traded to the Washington Wizards in a four-team trade, involving Khris Middleton.
+On February 6, 2025, Johnson was traded to the Washington Wizards in a four-team trade, alongside Khris Middleton.
 On March 17, Johnson made his first career start in a 112–97 loss to the Portland Trail Blazers, contributing eight points, seven rebounds, four assists, and one block.
+He made 22 appearances (including 11 starts) for Washington down the stretch, recording averages of 9.1 points, 2.4 rebounds, and 3.1 assists.